kevinxu48/Data-410-Project-4/index.md

 In addition, since Lowess is a Least Squares method, it is also hurt by the presence of outliers, since they would still have a great effect on the slope of the locally fitted regression line.

-Lowess is also a computationally intensive method, since a regression model is computed for each point
+Lowess is also a computationally intensive method, since a regression model is computed for each point.
 ## Implementation of Kernels
 In this project we defined the Tricubic, Epanechnikov, and quartic kernels in python as follows:
 ```